EconPapers

 Papers from arXiv.org

 Abstract: Probabilistic electricity price forecasting (PEPF) is vital for short-term electricity markets, yet the multivariate nature of day-ahead prices - spanning 24 consecutive hours - remains underexplored.
 At the same time, real-time decision-making requires methods that are both accurate and fast.
-We introduce an online algorithm for multivariate distributional regression models, allowing an efficient modelling of the conditional means, variances, and dependence structures of electricity prices.
-The approach combines multivariate distributional regression with online coordinate descent and LASSO-type regularization, enabling scalable estimation in high-dimensional covariate spaces.
+We introduce an online algorithm for multivariate distributional regression models, allowing efficient modeling of the conditional means, variances, and dependence structures of electricity prices.
+The approach combines multivariate distributional regression with online coordinate descent and LASSO-type regularization (absolute shrinkage and selection operator), enabling scalable estimation in high-dimensional covariate spaces.
 Additionally, we propose a regularized estimation path over increasingly complex dependence structures, allowing for early stopping and avoiding overfitting.
-In a case study of the German day-ahead market, our method outperforms a wide range of benchmarks, showing that modeling dependence improves both calibration and predictive accuracy.
-Furthermore, we analyse the trade-off between predictive accuracy and computational costs for batch and online estimation and provide an high-performing open-source Python implementation in the ondil package.
+In a case study using historical data from the German day-ahead market, the proposed method yields interpretable and well-calibrated joint prediction intervals for the 24-dimensional price distribution and provides robust performance across a range of proper scoring rules.
+The results underscore the importance of modeling the dependence structure of electricity prices.
+Furthermore, we analyze the trade-off between predictive accuracy and computational costs for batch and online estimation and provide a high-performing open-source Python implementation in the ondil package.

 New Economics Papers: this item is included in nep-ecm, nep-ene, nep-for and nep-inv